-Having long surpassed Detroit’s “Big Three” to become the most valuable car manufacturing company in the United States, Tesla made history last week by overtaking Toyota to become the most valuable automaker in the world.
-After a brief comeback from Toyota, Tesla re-took the top spot this week, closing at a market capitalization of $184 billion on Wednesday, $4.3 billion above Toyota.
+Having long surpassed Detroit’s “Big Three” to become the most valuable car manufacturing company in the United States, Tesla made history this June by surpassing Toyota to become the most valuable automaker in the world.
+After a brief comeback from Toyota, Tesla re-took the top spot and hasn't looked back since.

-While Tesla’s valuation certainly is ambitious, bullish investors argue that the company isn’t valued as a car company, but rather as a technology company that happens to build cars.
+While Tesla’s valuation certainly is high, bullish investors argue that the company isn’t valued as a car company, but rather as a technology company that happens to build cars.
 Looking at Apple, the mother of all tech companies, for comparison yields a different perspective.
-With a market cap of $1.52 trillion, Apple is worth more than nine times its revenue for the trailing twelve months.
+With a market cap of $2.29 trillion, Apple is worth roughly 8 times its revenue for the trailing twelve months.